janus-idp/backstage-plugins/plugins/ocm/README.md

 ## Development

-If you have installed the OCM plugin to the example application in the repository, then run `yarn start` command to access the plugin in the root directory and then navigate to [/ocm](http://localhost:3000/ocm).
+If you have installed the OCM plugin to the example application in the repository, run the `yarn start` command to access the plugin in the root directory and then navigate to [/ocm](http://localhost:3000/ocm).

-To start a development setup in isolation with a faster setup and hot reloads, follow the following steps:
+To start a development setup in isolation with a faster setup and hot reloads, complete the following steps:

 1. Run the `ocm-backend` plugin in the `plugins/ocm-backend` directory by executing the following command: